Tech Habits for Tranquility: Manage Your Phone, Sleep & Mind

 Guided Sleep Meditation and 4-4-8 Breathwork for Anxiety Relief and Bedtime Routine for Better Sleep

 This 15-minute, guided sleep meditation with 4-4-8 breathwork (heart-mind coherence) helps you downshift from racing thoughts to steady calm.
+It is educational, not medical.
+Modify as needed; if insomnia or anxiety are severe, loop in a provider.

 Why Aurelda Helps Here